How can I prepare for my interview?

 How long after applying will I find out if I’ve been successful?

-If we would like to invite you to a first round Skype interview, we will aim to contact you within 2 weeks of submitting your application.
+If we would like to invite you to a first-round interview, we will aim to contact you within 2 weeks of submitting your application.

 What will I be doing?